The health effects of dietary fat are controversial.

 Summary Both observational studies and clinical trials suggest that olive oil, combined with a Mediterranean diet, can reduce your risk of type 2 diabetes.

 Cancer is one of the most common causes of death in the world.

 People in Mediterranean countries have a lower risk of some cancers, and many researchers believe that olive oil may be the reason (39).

 More research is needed to determine whether olive oil in fact reduces your risk of cancer.

 Summary Preliminary evidence suggests that olive oil may reduce cancer risk, but further studies are needed.

 Rheumatoid arthritis is an autoimmune disease characterized by deformed and painful joints.

-Bottom Line: Olive oil can help reduce joint pain and swelling from rheumatoid arthritis.
+Summary Olive oil can help reduce joint pain and swelling from rheumatoid arthritis.
 The beneficial effects are greatly increased when combined with fish oil.